-During the high school career a student may earn 32+ credits to achieve their 26 credit requirement.
+During the high school career a student may earn 32 credits to achieve their 26 credit requirement.
 Student credit achievement will be evaluated each year by administrators to determine promotion to the next grade.
 Students in grade 9 must earn a minimum of 6 credits to be promoted to grade 10.
 Grade 10 students must earn a minimum of 13 credits and the ability to be mapped to graduation to be promoted to grade 11.
 At the end of grade 11 a student must earn a minimum of 18 credits to be promoted to grade 12.
-In all cases, provisions may be made for summer school and credit recovery options to earn credit for courses failed.
+In all cases, provisions may be made for summer school and credit recovery options to earn credit for failed courses.
 Students who are retained should complete an action plan for successful credit acquisition.
-Please check Liberty High School's website for more information on the Program of Studies.
+Please check Liberty High School's website or the following link for more information on the Program of Studies.
+BASD 2021-2022 Program of Studies Download - Liberty High School